microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 var fc = (props) => <div>{props.a.charAt(0)}</div>;

 /**
- * A parameter can be a class constructor, using Closure syntax.
+ * A parameter can be a class constructor, using Google Closure syntax.
  *
  * @param {{new(...args: any[]): object}} C - The class to register */